Joe is a full time professional senior karate instructor and is also the National Chair to Britain's largest martial arts organisation, NAKMAS

 - Buying a pot of tea and scones for strangers in tea rooms.

 - Assisting financially, someone who is obviously having difficulties paying their grocery bill.

-- Helped an elderly lady in Ipswich during his tea room visit, to get help for her injured elderly dog.
+- Helped an elderly lady in Great Yarmouth during his tea room visit, to get help for her injured elderly dog.